DiogoSGouveia/MobileProjects/README.md

 ## Getting Started 🚀

-Each folder contains individual projects with their own `README.md` files and setup instructions.
+Each folder contains individual projects with `README.md` files and setup instructions.
 To explore and run any specific project:

-1. Navigate to the desired folder (e.g., `Flutter Apps`, `Kotlin Apps/ReportIt`, or `ReactNative Apps`).
+1. Navigate to the desired folder (e.g., `Flutter Apps`, `Kotlin Apps`, or `ReactNative Apps`).
 2. Follow the instructions provided in the project’s README file.

 ### Prerequisites